usnistgov/5gdeploy/scenario/20230817/README.md

 The Compose context is created at `~/compose/20230817`.
 See [scenario general README](../README.md) on how to interact with the Compose context.

-## Traffic Generation

-See [trafficgen](trafficgen.md) for suggestions on how to generate traffic in this scenario.

-## Multi-Host Usage

-This scenario can be deployed onto multiple hosts, over Ethernet and VXLAN bridges.
-See [multi-host](../../docs/multi-host.md) for more details.

 ## SONiC Switch QoS Setting